Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Mixing at the bifurcation point: Numerical results

 \subsubsection{Crossing the bifurcation point, with a nonzero twist factor}

-To learn more about the change in the spectrum when the twist factor $\beta$ is nonzero, the same set of numerical experiments as in the previous subsection \ref{sec:numericalBetaZero} is performed, but with $\beta = 0.5 > 0$.
+To learn more about the change in the spectrum when the twist factor $\tilde \beta$ is nonzero, the same set of numerical experiments as in the previous subsection~\ref{sec:numericalBetaZero} is performed, but with $\tilde \beta = 0.5 > 0$.
 The results are reported in Fig.~\ref{fig:numFPeps1beta} in the same way as in Fig.~\ref{fig:numFPeps1}.
-Below the bifurcation point, the small-noise expansions \eqref{eq:eigValFPSub} and \eqref{eq:complexHermite} do not depend on $\beta$, so that panels (a) and (b) of Fig.~\ref{fig:numFPeps1} and \ref{fig:numFPeps1beta} should be identical.
-One can see that this is not exactly the case, so that the noise level is strong enough to excite higher-order terms in $\epsilon$ which depend on $\beta$.
-As a result, the imaginary parts of the eigenvalues are smaller, due the decrease of the frequency of the fundamental and its harmonics induced by the twist factor.
+Below the bifurcation point, the small-noise expansions \eqref{eq:eigValFPSub} and \eqref{eq:complexHermite} do not depend on $\tilde \beta$, so that panels (a) and (b) of Fig.~\ref{fig:numFPeps1} and~\ref{fig:numFPeps1beta} should be identical. {\mkr As closer inspection shows} this is not exactly the case, so that the noise level is strong enough to excite higher-order terms in $\epsilon$ which depend on $\tilde \beta$, in agreement with the $\mathcal{O}_{\tilde \beta}$ in the expansions of Proposition~\ref{prop:eigen_below} and~\ref{prop:eigen_above}.
+As a result, the imaginary parts of the eigenvalues are smaller, due the decrease of the frequency of the fundamental and its harmonics induced by the twist factor $\tilde \beta$.
 In addition, the isolines of phase of the second eigenvector (panel (b) of Fig.~\ref{fig:numFPeps1beta}) are slightly tilted.
-One can see on panels (c) and (d) of Fig.~\ref{fig:numFPeps1beta} that both effects become more prominent closer to the bifurcation point, i.e.~the eigenvalues are even closer to the real axis and the isolines of phase even more tilted.
+One {\mkr discerns} on panels (c) and (d) of Fig.~\ref{fig:numFPeps1beta} that both effects become more prominent closer to the bifurcation point, i.e.~the eigenvalues are even closer to the real axis and the isolines of phase even more tilted.
 In particular the fact that the eigenvalues get closer to the real axis, and even cross it, results in a dramatic change in the power spectra where the resonances are much more centred, so that no spectral peak is visible away from $0$ in Fig.~\ref{fig:numFPeps1beta}-(c).